theapsgroup/basex-gradle-starter/README.md

 ## Where to put XQuery code?

 For now the easiest way is to add your code under `basex/webapp` (or wherever you point `org.basex.WEBPATH` property in `gradle.properties` to).

+## Why so many dependencies listed?

+This is a Gradle limitation.
+Gradle doesn't follow transitive dependencies that are declared (in the Maven POM) as optional.
+This makes sense but it's a bit unfortunate that to include these optional libraries they have to be explicitly listed in the build script.

 ## TODO